claceio/docs/content/docs/Configuration/networking.md

 * Start the configuration with staging `use_staging = true`, change to production config `use_staging = false` after ensuring that DNS and networking is working fine.
 * If port 0 is used, the service will bind to any available port.
 Look at the stdout or logs to find the port used.
 Clients would have to be updated after every server restarted to point to the new port.
 * Only the [TLS-ALPN](https://github.com/caddyserver/certmagic#tls-alpn-challenge) challenge is enabled in Clace.
 The HTTP and DNS based challenges are not supported currently.
+* If Clace is running behind a load balancer, ensure that the load balancer is doing TLS pass-through.
+If TLS termination is done in the load balancer, then the automatic certificate management done by Clace through certmagic wil not work.